 De Kandelaar is not far from Meetstoel U99/100.
 This unique property has been used for the drainage of Flevoland.
 This ‘chair’ is about three meters high.
 It served as a reference to accurately measure the ‘new land’.
 There are currently nine ‘Meetstoelen’ in the province of Flevoland.
 This Meetstoel U99/100 is at the Biddingringweg in Biddinghuizen, near the Nonnetjesweg.
 Before draining the polder surveyors have assigned coordinates to enable the land to be arranged.
 The reference points where found in towers on the mainland.
 After a short walk from the Nonnetjesweg or a short bike ride from the Hoekwantweg you can take a look at this newly restored ‘Meetstoel’.

 Joris van Kempen and Marc van Diepenbeek can be found daily on the farm.
 Joris van Kempen is responsible for the control of dairy cows and Father Jos sometimes still provides tours.
 Marc is responsible for feeding the young cattle and dairy cattle, machine maintenance and the work on the land.

-They are supported by Mariska van Diepenbeek and Natasja van Kempen.
-Most of the time Mariska and Natasha are with the guests of the Bed & Breakfast.
-Maria van Kempen-Ronnes often helps them.
+They are supported by Mariska van Diepenbeek.
+Most of the time Mariska is with the guests of the Bed & Breakfast.
+Maria van Kempen-Ronnes often helps her.
 Mariska worked until 2013 for over 17 years as a Technical Sales Assistant at ‘Veeservice Idac’ in Drunen.
 Currently she is full-time working at ‘De Kandelaar’ and consultant for Optidee.
-Natasha works three half days at ‘St. Jansdal’-hospital in Harderwijk.